 Oh, what have I done to deserve this wretched financial life statement?
 This five-digit retirement fund?

-Did I not start and run a freelance business that served clients well with persuasive copy?
+Did I not start and run a freelance business, had this book, How to Start and Run a Freelance Business, that served clients well with persuasive copy?

 ‘Planning is the secret to success’, you say?
 Well, that is my middle name.
 So faithfully I planned, set goals, budgeted, paid myself first, sought education and read up on Money.
 Just in case it found me one day.
 Alas, you have to go seek it.